-• As a result, the setting of appropriate risk appetites should not be a one-off, static process, but should monitor and reflect changes in both the internal and external business context.

-• This calls for a systematic process for updating the risk appetite, allowing sufficient flexibility to ensure that it does not become an administrative burden.
-To enable this, leading organisations have defined criteria to trigger risk appetite statement updates to complement review requirements, incorporating conditions including regulatory changes, cost of capital, activist investors, and supply and demand. • Risk appetite and risk culture are mutually supportive, each being able to drive improvement in the other, so it is important that an appropriate risk culture is in place across the organisation.
-This will ensure that lessons learnt can be openly discussed and implemented, and the necessary adjustments can be made to the risk appetite and applicable risk tolerances.
+- As a result, the setting of appropriate risk appetites should not be a one-off, static process, but instead these risk appetites should be monitored and reflect changes in both the internal and external business context. - This calls for a systematic process for updating the risk appetite, allowing sufficient flexibility to ensure that it does not become an administrative burden.
+To enable this, leading organisations have defined criteria to trigger risk appetite statement updates to complement review requirements, incorporating conditions including regulatory changes, cost of capital, activist investors, and supply and demand. - Risk appetite and risk culture are mutually supportive, each being able to drive improvement in the other, so it is important that an appropriate risk culture is in place across the organisation.
+This will ensure that lessons

-• To develop a risk culture that encourages continuous improvement, it is important to have an effective 'tone at the top' (the attitudes and behaviours demonstrated by top management) within the organisation, but equally important are the capability and understanding of people at all levels, open communication and appropriate alignment of incentives.
+- learned can be openly discussed and implemented, and the necessary adjustments made to the risk appetite and applicable risk tolerances. - To develop a risk culture that encourages continuous improvement, it is important to have an effective 'tone at the top' (the attitudes and behaviours demonstrated by senior management) within the organisation, but equally important is the capability and understanding of people at all levels, open communication and appropriate alignment of incentives.